tottotot/documentation/docs/tags/global.md

 ## `{or boolean?;...}`

-Gets the first parameter that is not empty or falsy.
+Gets the first parameter that is not empty or false.
 The `boolean` option can be used to return a boolean instead of the first valid value.

 ```json
 {or;;two}       // "two"